patrickhelv/auto-cert/README.md

 [YOUR ansible-vault PASSWORD]
 ```

-We know create the configcerts.ini file
+We now create the configcerts.ini file

 ```bash
 [nano or nvim] configcerts.ini